AndersDeath/diary2/000-current.md

 # 17 September - Sunday - Yerevan - 353 day of immigration

 THis day wasn't nice.
 I felt bad.
 My back is in bad condition.
 It hurts.
+I need to stard doing sport again.